coolgood88142/markdown_note/PHP Unit.md

     protected $model = User::class;

     /**
-     * Configure the model factory.
+     * Configure the model factory
      *
      * @return $this
      */